 Causes and Risk Factors for Schizophrenia

-The bottom line in schizophrenia research is that even expert researchers don’t yet know exactly what causes some people to develop the disease while others don’t.
+The bottom line in schizophrenia research is that even expert researchers don’t yet know exactly what causes some people to have an increased risk of developing the disease .
 They also don’t fully understand the factors that make disease progression worsen or improve in sufferers.

 Despite the concrete cause of schizophrenia being unknown, the following risk factors have been strongly identified with the disease.
 No one of them or even all of them together in any way guarantee a manifestation of the disease in someone but they are associated with an elevated risk of disease onset.